wagtail/gitpod-wagtail-develop/README.md

 1. Go to https://github.com/settings/tokens
 2. Click 'Generate new token'
-3. Select 'repo'
+3. Give the token a 'Note' ('Wagtail GitPod' is a good one)
+4. If you plan to use this GitPod for more than a month, be sure to choose a longer expiration for the token
+5. Tick the checkbox next to 'repo'
-4. Click 'Generate token'
+6. Click 'Generate token'
-5. Copy the token
+7. Copy the token

 ### Add remote